Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO
-* Moon: fix box not being able to move to box locations that have been hacked after 1 round
-* Buying wall weapon ammo should fully fill clip and stock?
-* Verruckt: replace Kar98k with Springfield?
-(WaW version has Springfield)
-* Der Riese: use WaW camo on MP40?
 * Make dual wield weapons reload at the same time
 * Five: fix zombies getting stuck after teleporting
 * Add collision boxes near invincibilty spots on maps
-* Moon: fix sliding sound keep playing when off object
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction
-* Turn off Der Riese easter egg song noises after they have been activated
-* Make betties place correctly on Der Riese bridge and new collision
 * Five: get wall barrier tear down sound and metal vent barrier rebuild sound from other maps working
 * Five: try linking powerups and meat to elevator if spawned in elevator
-* Use Sleepy when game crashes on map load
 * Try making dvars unchangeable from console
 * Fix bouncing betties from repeating place sound on Der Riese added curb collision
-* COTD: fix bug where director does not do angry anim when he should (happened with upgraded waffe powerup but can't reproduce, might be fixed)
-* Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?, couldn't get it to happen)
 * Find out how to get MagicBullet() to not effect players (for starbust QED weapons)